buj201/RepCRec/README.md

     - If such a site exists, the `Transaction` reads `x`.
     - Otherwise, the `Transaction` has to attempt to read at all sites in order to guarantee it is reading the most recent committed copy of `x`.
+Note that non-replicated variables can be read without this added complexity.
+For non-replicated variables, it is sufficient to read the most recent commit to the variable made before the `ReadOnlyTransaction` began.

 ### begin, beginRO, dump, fail, recover requests